 - 29 to 31 weeks

 This is what your partner may have been waiting for: the grand reveal!
-Around this time you may be able to see your baby’s movements from the outside, when the odd elbow or foot pushes out against your belly.
-One of the best places to spot your baby moving is in the bath (find out how to run the safest temperature for your bath)
+Around this time you may be able to see your baby's movements from the outside, when the odd elbow or foot pushes out against your belly.
+One of the best places to spot your baby moving is in the bath.

 - 32 weeks

 Your baby will become really active now, changing position constantly, stretching their arms and somersaulting.
-In fact, your womb’s a bit like a playground.
+It can feel as if they're treating your womb as a bit of a playground!
 This active phase will continue up until birth.
 There will still be a pattern to it.
 If you notice a reduction in your baby movements, talk to your doctor or midwife.

 - 36 weeks

-After those weeks of tumbling and pushing around, most babies will start to move into a head-down position from 36 weeks, ready for the birth.
+After those weeks of tumbling and pushing around, most babies will now start to move into a head-down position, ready for the birth.
 As your baby gets into this position, you may feel gentle jabs from their arms and legs.
-If you’ve had several babies before, will may find that your baby’s in what’s known as an ‘unstable lie’, where your baby flits between being head-down (cephalic), sideways (transverse) or bottom-first (breech).
+If you've had several babies before, will may find that your baby’s in what's known as an 'unstable lie', where your baby flits between being head-down (cephalic), sideways (transverse) or bottom-first (breech).
 Your baby can do this several times a day, although this is extremely rare with a 1st baby.